devxhub/django-boilerplate/README.md

 - [Developing locally](http://cookiecutter-django.readthedocs.io/en/latest/developing-locally.html)
 - [Developing locally using docker](http://cookiecutter-django.readthedocs.io/en/latest/developing-locally-docker.html)

-## Community

-- Have questions? **Before you ask questions anywhere else**, please post your question on [Stack Overflow](http://stackoverflow.com/questions/tagged/cookiecutter-django) under the _cookiecutter-django_ tag.
-We check there periodically for questions.
-- If you think you found a bug or want to request a feature, please open an [issue](https://github.com/cookiecutter/cookiecutter-django/issues).
-- For anything else, you can chat with us on [Discord](https://discord.gg/uFXweDQc5a).

 ## For Readers of Two Scoops of Django

-You may notice that some elements of this project do not exactly match what we describe in chapter 3.
+You may notice that some elements of this project do not exactly match what we describe in Chapter 3.
 The reason for that is this project, amongst other things, serves as a test bed for trying out new ideas and concepts.
 Sometimes they work, sometimes they don't, but the end result is that it won't necessarily match precisely what is described in the book I co-authored.

-## For PyUp Users

-If you are using [PyUp](https://pyup.io) to keep your dependencies updated and secure, use the code _cookiecutter_ during checkout to get 15% off every month.

 ## "Your Stuff"

 Scattered throughout the Python and HTML of this project are places marked with "your stuff".
 This is where third-party libraries are to be integrated with your project.

-### Fork This

-If you have differences in your preferred setup, I encourage you to fork this to create your own version.
-Once you have your fork working, let me know and I'll add it to a '_Similar Cookiecutter Templates_' list here.
-It's up to you whether to rename your fork.

-If you do rename your fork, I encourage you to submit it to the following places:

-- [cookiecutter](https://github.com/cookiecutter/cookiecutter) so it gets listed in the README as a template.
-- The cookiecutter [grid](https://www.djangopackages.com/grids/g/cookiecutters/) on Django Packages.